Timothée Pembélé

-Timothée Joseph Pembélé (/fr/; born 9 September 2002) is a French professional footballer who plays as a defender for club Sunderland.
+Timothée Joseph Pembélé (/fr/; born 9 September 2002) is a French professional footballer who plays as a right-back for club Le Havre.

 Club career

 Paris Saint-Germain

 Pembélé joined the Paris Saint-Germain Academy at the age of 13 in 2015, having spent the previous seven years of his youth career at US Persan 03.
 On 4 July 2018, at the age of 15, he signed his first professional contract with Paris Saint-Germain (PSG), tying him to the club until 30 June 2021.

 2020–21: Debut season

 On 28 November 2020, Pembélé made his professional debut in a 2–2 Ligue 1 draw against Bordeaux, starting as a right center-back in a pairing with Presnel Kimpembe.
 Despite scoring an own goal at the tenth minute of the match, Pembélé's performance was regarded by most observers as a very promising one.
 He made good use of his speed and vision in defence, recovering the ball on several occasions, and helped his team move forward in attack with several successful vertical passes.
 At one point in the match, he dribbled a distance of 40 meters with the ball, leading to a corner for PSG.
 On 4 December 2020, Pembélé extended his contract with PSG to 2024.
 He made his UEFA Champions League debut five days later, coming on as a substitute for Alessandro Florenzi in a 5–1 win against İstanbul Başakşehir.
 Pembélé’s first goal for Paris Saint-Germain came in a 4–0 victory over Strasbourg on 23 December.